How I Get Around

 ALI MOGHADDAS is a Partner at Edelson PC, where he focuses his practice on wildfires and mass torts with the firm’s Trial Practice Group.

 Ali represents individuals affected by the 2020 Oregon Labor Day wildfires.
 In 2023, Edelson PC achieved a groundbreaking jury verdict in that case, holding PacifiCorp liable to a certified class of thousands of Oregonians, paving the way to billions in damages to the class.
-Through subsequent damages trials, Edelson has already secured $220 million in jury verdicts.
-Ali and the firm are preparing to take dozens more of those actions to trial in the coming year.
+To date, we’ve won over $1 billion in verdicts and judgments for the survivors whose cases have proceeded to trial* Ali and the firm are preparing to take dozens more of those actions to trial in the coming year.
 Ali also represents hundreds of wildfire victims in Colorado, pursuing claims against Xcel Energy for the 2021 Marshall Fire.

 Prior to joining Edelson PC, Ali worked as a federal prosecutor in the Central District of California.
 During his time as a prosecutor, Ali secured a conviction of infamous plaintiffs’ lawyer Thomas Girardi arising from the theft of over $15 million in client settlement funds.
 Ali also achieved a first-of-its-kind jury verdict in a case involving insider trading, and led a nearly four-month trial in a case concerning almost $1 billion in fraudulent healthcare claims.